 Anything taken out, goes back where it came from.

-The top flap protects all of the internal area with weather resistant canvas (already tested at a swimming pool where I knelt on the top flap, laying on a wet floor and the water "beaded" well).
+The top flap protects all of the internal area with weather resistant canvas (already tested at a swimming pool where I knelt on the top flap, laying on a wet floor and the water "beaded" off well).
 The flap is split into two halves, each big enough to put a clenched fist into.
-Watch this flap though as on my first day using it, I forgot to zip up the battery side and the contents dropped quietly and perfectly into the back pocket.
+Watch this flap though as on my first day using it, I forgot to zip up the battery side and the contents dropped quietly and perfectly into the big back pocket.
 I only discovered them after frantically searching back at the shoot site.

 One thing I was not sure of and could not find any evidence of online was the possibility of attaching of the two pouches I had already (901/902) even though Domke says they can.
 Yes they do.
 The two velcro strips are placed to be a good, tight fit on the side part of the "all around the bag" shoulder strap and the bag has a clip on the side to keep it's profile slim that can be clipped onto the supplied metal ring for extra security.
-The small pouch fits within the profile of the bag, the bigger one slightly wider.
+The small pouch fits within the profile of the bag, the bigger one is very slightly wider.

-I went for a green one over black (or tan) for the following reasons.
+I went for a green one over black (or tan) for the following reasons;

-You can still make the most of the overall smaller form factor to comfortably carry your ideal kit, configured how you want and handy things like spare clothing or a book as needed.
+You can still make the most of the overall smaller form factor to comfortably carry your ideal large kit, configured how you want and take handy things like spare clothing or a book as needed (the front pockets will hold a rolled-up shirt!).
 I once owned basically this kit in Canon*.
 No way could I carry it all comfortably or with it "ready to go", so I would usually limit myself to 2-3 lenses and hope for the best.

 Another cool thing is the price. $135 au from Photo Video Extras (Australia), delivered in 3 days or $99 U.S. from the usual suspects.
 This makes it cheaper than any other option except the basic Tenba satchel, now discontinued.